ecornell/prg421-week2/README.txt

 Program Requirements:

 Key parts:
 - Add, edit, delete different types of animals
 - Select an animal, and the corresponding characteristics will be displayed (such as color, vertebrate or invertebrate, can swim, etc.)
 -The program must use ArrayList(s) to work with these animal objects.

 Must demonstrate the use of an ArrayList

+ - ArrayLists are used to track the known Animals and their individual characteristic values

 Program Flow:
-    Display a main menu
+-> Display a main menu
-         ->
+--> Add animal
+--> Edit animal
+--> Delete animal
+--> List animals

 Input: Console
 Output: Console